jakujobi/Systems_Programming_Projects_CSC_354/Symbol Table Project/Symbol Table Project.md

     Methods:
         process_syms_file(file_path):
-            Open and read the SYMS.DAT file using file_explorer For each line in the file:
+            Open and read the SYMS.DAT file using file_explorer Receive the list of lines from file_explorer (symbol list) For each line in the list:
-                Parse the symbol, value, and rflag
-                Validate them using the validator
+                Validate them using the validate_syms_line
                 If valid:
-                    Insert into symbol_table
+                    Insert the resulting symbol into symbol_table
                 Else:
                     Print error message
+            Do this until all the lines in the list are done

         process_search_file(file_path):
-            Open and read the search file using file_explorer For each line in the file:
+            Open and read the search file using file_explorer Receive the list of lines from file_explorer (searchlist) For each line in the list:
-                Validate the symbol
+                Validate them using validate_search_line
                 Search the symbol in the symbol_table
                 If found:
                     Print symbol details
                 Else:
                     Print "not found" error
+            Do this until all the lines in the list are done

-        display_symbol_table():
+		def display_symbol_table():
-            Call symbol_table.view() to perform in-order traversal and display all symbols
+		    counter = 0
+		    For each symbol in the table:
+		        If counter == 20:
+		            Prompt user for input ("Press Enter to continue...")
+		            Reset counter to 0
+		        Print symbol details
+		        Increment counter

 		continue():
 			This pauses the program and asks the user if they want to continue